julienkellerhals/klimadaten-api/readme.md

 ## Requirements

-Following programms and modules are required to run KlimaAPI
+The following programs and modules are required to run the climate API

 - [ ] Python 3.7
 - [ ] Postgres